saiourse93/filtering-pipeline/README.md

 # Filtering Pipeline
+This *Filtering Pipeline* is a modified version of the IMSA (Intergrated Metagenomics Sequence Analysis) pipeline.
 Assembly pipeline for exogenous reads filtered from human RNA-seq data.

 # Dependencies